Panyume

-Panyume is a place located in Morobo County of Central Equatoria State, South Sudan and also serves as the administrative area of Panyume payam.
+Panyume is a place located in Morobo County of Central Equatoria, South Sudan and also serves as the administrative area of Panyume payam.

-Panyume has been affected with the south Sudan conflict which broke out in 2016 forcing many people to flee to refugees settlements in Uganda.
+Panyume has been affected with the South Sudanese Civil War which broke out in 2016 forcing many people to flee to refugees settlements in Uganda.

 Health services

 Panyume has a number of health facilities that offer health services to the community across the Payam and beyond such as Panyume PHCC.